A while back there was a meeting called. It required one free day without rain, a semi organized plan, and the motivation to not chicken out.

 It wasn’t long on my drive back south on 101 before I came upon The Ideal Picnic Spot of the Universe.

 Strawberry Hill is a turnoff that’s easy to miss.
 And don’t be fooled by the name — nary a strawberry to be found.
 It’s as rocky a coastline as you’ll find anywhere along this stretch of road and that’s saying something.
 The parking lot holds about four cars.
 There’s one picnic table.
 On a gorgeous sunny spring day I was there all alone, got the table and had a front row dining seat at the Pacific Ocean.
 Now that, friends, is living.

 It wasn’t long before I started feeling bad for taking up the only table at Strawberry Hill so I cleared off and let . . . um no one have it.
 Seriously.
-It was like a little time out all by myself at this place of beauty.
+It was like a little time out all by myself at this place of beauty, the heavens seeming to understand my need for isolation.
 I stashed my fish trash in the back of my car because no trash can (yes, regretted that later) and moved my little red blanket down closer to the water.
-And then I sat.
+And then sat.

 And moved around a minute because my legs were going numb.

 There can be trouble in sitting.
 It causes us to stop moving our limbs and instead exercise our thoughts.
 Maybe we sweep a layer of dust off our spirits to see if they’re still functioning in there.
 And with the vastness of the largest ocean on earth looming out in front of me on a beautiful April day, it wasn’t long before I zoned out to the rhythm of the waves and took a little nostalgic tour of memories to go along with the “excursion” theme of the day.
 The minutes turned to an hour.